skupperproject/refdog/input/commands/overview.md

 #### Blocking

-In general, the operations block until the user's desired outcome is achieved.
-You can change the wait condition using the `--wait` option.
+Resource, token, and system operations block until the desired outcome is achieved or the timeout is exceeded.
+You can change the wait condition using the `--wait` option and change the timeout using the `--timeout` option.

-XXX Timeouts!

 #### Errors

-XXX
+The Skupper CLI returns a non-zero exit code indicating an error when:

+* User input is invalid.
+* Referenced resources are not found.
+* The operation fails or times out.

 ## Resource commands